 To subscribe to the Better Buildings Network View, please email your name and organization to bbresidential firstname.lastname@example.org.

 Guide for Program Benchmarking

-DOE has been developing a Guide for Benchmarking Residential Energy Efficiency Program Progress to make program progress benchmarking more common among residential energy efficiency programs.
+DOE developed a Guide for Benchmarking Residential Energy Efficiency Program Progress With Examples to make program progress benchmarking more common among residential energy efficiency programs.
 Work on the guide started more than a year ago with input from Residential Network members and Home Performance with ENERGY STAR® Sponsors.
 The guide is intended to help residential program managers:

 - Identify metrics that measure their goals

 - Develop a program benchmarking plan to identify their program's strengths and weaknesses

 - Measure progress for years to come by establishing a baseline of performance

 - Guide for Benchmarking Residential Energy Efficiency Program Progress With Examples (final version)